shunting314/sos/doc/shell.md

   - explain impleneting a shell in a very principled way.
   - support both pipe and io-rediction
   - support chaining any number of commands with pipe
+  - it changes shell's stdin/out to the redirected in/out which is a bit dangeruous to mess up things
   - QUOTE: "No shell is complete without wildcards". lol